corielynch/template_engine/README.md

 # template_engine
-You will build a software engineering team generator command line application.
+This is a software engineering team generator command line application.